droundy/fac/web/documentation.md

 ## Bilge file format

-To configure this build system, you create a file called `top.bilge`.
-This file specifies the rules to build your project.
-For most moderately complex projects, your `top.bilge` file will only specify rules needed to create one or more additional `.bilge` files, which will contain the rules for doing the actual build.
+To configure this build system, you create one or more files ending with `.bilge`.
+These files specify the rules to build your project, and must be added to your git repository.
+For most moderately complex projects, you will have just one `.bilge` file in git, which will itself specify specify rules needed to create one or more additional `.bilge` files, which will contain the rules for doing the actual build.
 Each `.bilge` file consists of:

 1. Comments beginning with `"# "` (a pound sign followed by a space).